adeenal/cs152project/index.md

 ## Methods
 ### Dataset and Model Brief
 In this project, we plan to use [Tensorflow](https://www.tensorflow.org/overview) and base our experiment on both [Kaggle](https://www.kaggle.com/code/sadiezhao/cs152-project-we-are-all-monet) notebook (with TPU V3-8 as an accelerator) and [Google Colab](https://colab.research.google.com/drive/1T4toYtvzIO9qrv5ADEuP1bMjeeMviAhT?usp=sharing) (with GPU as an accelerator), which allow us to compare and evaluate the runtime performance of our project.
 We ran the smae code on both platforms mainly because Kaggle Notebooks requires user to queue for TPU (sometimes people need to queue for 1-2 hours to acess the TPU).
-Therefore, we wish to also ran our experiment on other platforms, and in the meantime, see how our model perform without TPU.
+Therefore, we wish to also ran our experiment on other platforms, and, in the meantime, see how our model perform without TPU.

 Our dataset, provided by Kaggle, consists of four parts:
 1. _monet_jpg_ - 300 Monet paintings sized 256x256 in JPEG format